dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 Assuming the higher management of my company said, look, you might have drawn from the most recent data; we use to sell an average of 1900 boxes of cookies per day.
 To cornfirm that the true mean of the population is 1900, I will have to conduct hypothesis testing.

 ## Hypothesis Testing
-Hypothesis testing is conducted to varify the validity of a claim about a population based on a single sample [cite].
-To varify whether there is a significant difference between 1864 and 1900  sales of cookie boxes, I choose a 95% confidence interval i.e., alpha is 5% and  conducted my test as follows:
+Hypothesis testing is conducted to varify the validity of a claim about a population based on a single sample (Bob and Fatma 2016, p.206).
+To varify whether the true mean sales of cookie boxes is 1900, assume I selected a cookie sale of 42 number of samples and got a mean of 1872 with a standard deviation of 50 if I choose a 95% confidence interval i.e., alpha is 5% and  conducted my test as follows:

-**State my hypothesis**
+**State my hypothesis:** This is a two tail hypothesis because I'm using "equal to"  and "not equal to" to declare my mean.

 **Null Hypothesis $`H_{0}`$**: $`\mu = 1900`$